anywhichway/doxl/README.md

 # Why doxl

-Most other extraction and transformation libraries require using strings that need to be parsed increasing the library size and the chance for typographical errors.
-In the extreme case they force the developer to learn an entirely new syntax and semantics.
-The `doxl` library is small and pure Javascript.
+There are other extraction and transformation libraries, but most require using strings that need to be parsed, increasing the library size and the chance for typographical errors.
+In the extreme case, they introduce domain specific languages that force the developer to learn an entirely new syntax and semantics.
+The DOXL library allows the expression of extraction directives as pure JavaScript and is very small.

 # Release History (reverse chronological order)

+2018-08-24 v0.1.4 Documentation updates.

 2018-08-24 v0.1.3 Documentation updates.